 The vibrant murals on the walls of 41 Fleet Street in downtown Kingston have turned this odd location into a popular tourist destination.
 These eye-catching artworks make for a worthy Instagram spot, so nice!

 WHERE TO STAY IN JAMAICA

 There are dormitory rooms that you can rent the bed for as low as $20 USD a night if you want the cheapest option.
-AirBnb are also available, mostly for about $30-45 USD a night.
-Double room hostels can costs up to $30-40 USD a night while mid-range hotels costs more or less $80 USD a night.
+Double-room hostels can cost up to $30-40 USD a night while mid-range hotels cost more or less $80 USD a night.

 Hope you liked our most Instagrammable places in Jamaica.
 Let us know if we missed any Jamaica instagram spots in the comments below.

 Feel free to use our links for discounts.
 By using our links, you will help us to continue with the maintenance of the website and it will not cost you anything.
 Thanks for the love guys.

 About the Author: Ruben, co-founder of Gamintraveler.com since 2014, is a seasoned traveler from Spain who has explored over 100 countries since 2009.
 Known for his extensive travel adventures across South America, Europe, the US, Australia, New Zealand, Asia, and Africa, Ruben combines his passion for adventurous yet sustainable living with his love for cycling, highlighted by his remarkable 5-month bicycle journey from Spain to Norway.
 He currently resides in Spain, where he continues to share his travel experiences alongside his partner, Rachel, and their son, Han.